data-forge/data-forge-js/README.md

 		// do something with the row.
 	}

-Retrieve an array of an index's values:
+Retrieve value from the index as an array:

 	var arrayOfValues = index.toValues();

 ## Adding a column

-New columns can be added to a data frame.
-This doesn't change the original data frame, it generates a new data frame that contains the additional column.
+New columns can be added to a data-frame.
+This doesn't change the original data-frame, it generates a new data-frame that contains the additional column.

 	var newDf = df.setSeries("Some-New-Column", someNewSeries);

 ## Replacing a column

-`setColumn` can also replace an existing column:
+`setSeries` can also replace an existing column:

 	var newDf = df.setSeries("Some-Existing-Column", someNewSeries);

 Again note that it is only the new data frame that includes the modified column.

+## Generating a column

+`setSeries` can be passed a function that is used to generate a new column from the existing contents of the date-frame:

+	var newDf = df.setSeries("Generated-Column", function (row) {
+			var someValue = ...
+			// ... generate values for the new column from the contents of the data-frame ... return someValue;
+		});

 ## Removing a column